davidcana/ZPT-JS/README.md

 There are some important differences between ZPT-JS and ZPT.

 Using ZPT we have:
-    the ZPT template (an HTML file with the ZPT tags inside) the data
+*   the ZPT template (a HTML file with the ZPT tags inside)
+*   the data
-    the final HTML file (the ZPT template combined with the data)
+*   the final HTML file (the ZPT template combined with the data)

 Using ZPT-JS:
-    the ZPT template (an HTML file with the ZPT tags inside) the data
+*   the ZPT template (a HTML file with the ZPT tags inside)
+*   the data
-    the final HTML file is the ZPT template!
+*   the final HTML file is the ZPT template!
 The DOM of the HTML page is modified depending on the tags in the ZPT template.

 A main goal of ZPT-JS is not to break a valid HTML documents.
 So, as HTML5 allows, instead of using TAL attributes ZPT-JS uses data attributes.
 This way tal:content attribute is replaced by data-tcontent.

-A sample of ZPT-JS template:
+A sample of a ZPT-JS template:

     <!DOCTYPE html>
     <html>